-- (1) Permitted uses shall be in accordance with the policies outlined in this Section and shall be limited to agricultural uses and related buildings and structures, including specialty crops, cash crops, livestock and poultry, and forestry and silviculture, as well as petroleum extraction and open space and conservation uses.
-Secondary permitted uses may include farm related commercial and industrial uses in accordance with the following policies, temporary second dwellings in accordance with the following policies, home occupations in accordance with the following policies, bed and breakfast establishments, retail sales of agricultural products produced on the farm upon which the retail stand is located, and greenhouses and/or nurseries on existing undersized agricultural parcels. - (2) New or expanded mushroom farms within agricultural areas shall be permitted but shall require site plan approval and shall be subject to a 300 metre setback from existing development and new non-farm development being prohibited within 300 metres.
-Greenhouses in excess of 2,000 square metres shall be subject to site plan approval and will require a zoning by-law amendment. - (3) Golf Courses within agricultural areas shall require an amendment to this Plan.
-Proposals must be accompanied by a Planning Impact Analysis in accordance with Section 2.25.1 of this Plan and must also establish that the development will not conflict with the Official Plan green-system natural heritage area policies, the site is well removed from agricultural activity, all active areas of the golf course that are designated and zoned for that purpose. - (4) Home occupations shall be permitted in the "Agricultural" designation subject to the following criteria: - (a) the home occupation must be clearly incidental and secondary to the farm operation and must not reduce the ability of the land to be used for agricultural purposes;
+- Permitted uses shall be in accordance with the policies outlined in this Section and (1) shall be limited to agricultural uses and related buildings and structures, including specialty crops, cash crops, livestock and poultry, and forestry and silviculture, as well as petroleum extraction and open space and conservation uses.
+Secondary permitted uses may include agriculture-related uses and on-farm diversified uses farm related commercial and industrial uses in accordance with OMAFRA's Guidelines on Permitted Uses in Ontario's Prime Agricultural Areas, as amended from time to time in addition to the following policies, temporary second dwellings in accordance with the following policies, home occupations in accordance with the following policies, bed and breakfast establishments, retail sales of agricultural products produced on the farm upon which the retail stand is located, and greenhouses and/or nurseries on existing undersized agricultural parcels. - (2) New or expanded mushroom farms within agricultural areas shall be permitted but shall require site plan approval and shall be subject to a 300 metre setback from existing development and new non-farm development being prohibited within 300 metres.
+Greenhouses in excess of 2,000 square metres shall be subject to site plan approval and will require a zoning by-law amendment. - Golf Courses within agricultural areas shall require an amendment to this Plan.
+(3) Proposals must be accompanied by a Planning Impact Analysis in accordance with Section 2.25.1 of this Plan and must also establish that the development will not conflict with the Official Plan green-system natural heritage area policies, the site is well removed from agricultural activity, all active areas of the golf course that are designated and zoned for that purpose.

-- (b) the home occupation must be operated by a person residing in the home and not more than two persons not residing in the home may be employed at the home occupation; - (c) on lots less that 1.0 hectare in size, the gross floor area of the home occupation shall not exceed the gross floor area of the residential unit; - (d) outside storage shall be limited in scale and screened from view from surrounding roads.
-Front Yard storage shall not be permitted; - (e) the home occupation may be located in the dwelling and/or within accessory buildings, however, the total gross floor area of the home occupation shall not exceed 550 square metres (5920 square feet); - (f) the home occupation must not create any negative impact on traffic functions; and - (g) the home occupation may include on-farm diversified uses as permitted by the Provincial Policy Statement. - (5) Agricultural related commercial and industrial uses, including feed mills, farm implement dealers, grain drying, abattoirs, kennels, stables and veterinary clinics, shall be permitted in the "Agricultural" designation where such uses: - (a) directly related to, and supportive of, agricultural operations; - (b) require a location in close proximity to agriculture; - (c) conform to the Minimum Distance Separation requirements; - (d) do not require large volumes of water, nor generate large volumes of effluent; and - (e) can be serviced with appropriate water supply and sewage treatment facilities.
+- (4) Home occupations shall be permitted in the "Agricultural" designation subject to the following criteria: - the home occupation must be clearly incidental and secondary to the farm operation and must not reduce the ability of the land to be used for agricultural purposes; - (b) the home occupation must be operated by a person residing in the home and not more than two persons not residing in the home may be employed at the home occupation; - (c) on lots less that 1.0 hectare in size, the gross floor area of the home occupation shall not exceed the gross floor area of the residential unit; - (d) outside storage shall be limited in scale and screened from view from surrounding roads.
+Front Yard storage shall not be permitted; - (e) the home occupation may be located in the dwelling and/or within accessory buildings, however, the total gross floor area of the home occupation shall not exceed 550 square metres (5920 square feet); - (f) the home occupation must not create any negative impact on traffic functions; and - (g) the home occupation may include on-farm diversified uses in accordance with Section 3.1.3 (6) of this Plan. by the Provincial Policy Statement. - (5) Agriculture-al related commercial and industrial uses, including feed mills, farm implement dealers, grain drying, abattoirs, kennels, stables and veterinary clinics, shall be permitted in the "Agricultural" designation where such uses: - (a) directly related to, and supportive of, agricultural operations; - (b) require a location in close proximity to agriculture; - (c) conform to the Minimum Distance Separation requirements; - (c)(d) are compatible with, and do not hinder, surrounding agricultural operations - (d)(e) do not require large volumes of water, nor generate large volumes of effluent; and